 ~ B. Joseph Pine II

 It is that our normal waking consciousness, rational consciousness as we call it, is but one special type of consciousness, whilst all about it, parted from it by the filmiest of screens, there lie potential forms of consciousness entirely different.
-We may go through life without suspecting their existence; but apply the requisite stimulus, and at a touch they are there in all completeness, definite types of mentality which probably somewhere have their field of application and adaptation.
+We may go through life without suspecting their existence; but apply the requisite stimulus and at a touch they are there in all completeness, definite types of mentality which probably somewhere have their field of application and adaptation.
 No account of the universe in its totality can be final which leaves these other forms of consciousness quite disregarded.
 How to regard them is the question for they are so discontinuous with ordinary consciousness.
-Yet they may determine attitudes though they cannot furnish formulas, and open a region through which they fail to give a map.
+Yet they may determine attitudes though they cannot furnish formulas and open a region through which they fail to give a map.
 At any rate, they forbid a premature closing of our accounts with reality.

-~ William James (born: 1842-01-11 died: 1910-08-26 at age: 68), Varieties of Religious Experience
+~ William James (1842-01-11 1910-08-26 age:68), Varieties of Religious Experience

 I find it easier to ask forgiveness than permission.